lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    In order to add the water molecules, we first need to download the |download_TIP4P2005.txt|
+    In order to add the water molecules, first download the |download_TIP4P2005.txt|
     and place it within *SystemCreation/*.
 The template contains all the necessary information concerning the water molecule, such as